 No modifications were made to the checklist that formed part of the 26 June 2018 and 16 October 2018 Council meetings.
-The completed checklist is provided as Attachment 5 to this Report.
+The completed checklist is provided as Attachment 5 to Report CJ038-04/19.

 The amended proposal was advertised for a period of 14 days to surrounding landowners/occupiers, concluding on 25 March 2019.
 Consultation was undertaken in the following manner: